gsidsid/ai-express/README.md

 ## Usage

-This template uses a barebones Payload CMS configuration to give you a neat interface to manage prompts, updating your API dynamically whenever you publish/modify prompts using it.
+This template uses a simple express server with a Payload CMS configuration to give you a neat interface to manage prompts, updating your API dynamically whenever you publish/modify prompts on it.

-Every prompt document created instantly becomes a live API endpoint, and any variable in double curly braces in the prompt text, like `{{name}}`, `{{age}}`, `{{color}}`, etc. automatically becomes a requirement to the JSON body that API endpoint will expect in an HTTP POST request.
+Every prompt document created instantly becomes a live API endpoint, and any variable in double curly braces in the prompt text, like `{{name}}`, `{{age}}`, `{{color}}`, etc. automatically becomes a requirement to the JSON body that API endpoint will expect and check for in an HTTP POST request.

-Variable notation can be extended to include more info `{{variableName|defaultValue|description}}`, prompts are automatically validated for token length against the model selected in the text editor, and API documentation + a test bench are maintained via Swagger.
+Variable notation can be extended to include more info `{{variableName|defaultValue|description}}`, prompts are automatically validated for token length against the model selected in the text editor, and API documentation + a test bench are maintained via Swagger so you can test changes to your prompts without firing up Postman.

 The API will wait for and output the top chat completion `completion.data.choices[0].message.trim()` in a simple JSON object of the format `{ result: <your_completion> }`.
 If there was an error of any kind, you will receive `{ result: null, error: <error_message> }`.